NicolasRiel/Heidelberg_LaMEM_course/README.md

 Individual report: 3 pages of text max (figures not included)

-* Scientific questions: What are you trying to answer/solve?
+* **Scientific questions**: What are you trying to answer/solve?
 Why this model setup?
 How can the model setup can help solve the questions?
 What are the parameters that need to be investigated?
-* Describe modelling approach: Model setup, geometry, boundary conditions (top, bottom, etc), thermal and mechanical material properties and investigated parameters.
+*  **Modelling approach**: Model setup, geometry, boundary conditions (top, bottom, etc), thermal and mechanical material properties and investigated parameters.
-* Modelling results: Describe modelling results, including figures produced using paraview.
+* **Modelling results**: Describe modelling results, including figures produced using paraview.
-* Discussion/perspectives.
-What did you learn?
+* **Discussion/perspectives**: What did you learn?
 What are the limitations?
 How can it be improved?
 What would be the next step?
 How do the models compare to a real/natural case?

 > [!IMPORTANT]